hsmajlovic/smith-waterman-optimization/README.md

 ### GPU Examples
 - For CUDA (Aplern technique) set `version=cuda-alpern` in your bash
 - For CUDA windowed set `version=cuda-windowed` in your bash
-- For CUDA antidiagonal set `cuda-antidiagonal` in your bash
+- For CUDA antidiagonal set `version=cuda-ad-chained` in your bash.
+  Alternatevly, to test hypothetical scenario with no data dependency, set `version=cuda-ad-unchained` in your bash

 and then do
 ```bash